 Breaking the Rules of Your Magic System

 I’ve made it clear before that I love soft magic systems.
+It’s certainly not a writing pitfall in and of itself.
 But it’s also worth mentioning the dangers of the magic system, whether you’re writing a soft magic system that doesn’t follow any particular set of rules (in which case, you have more leeway), or a hard magic system with a clear set of rules and limitations.

 A common pitfall unique to fiction writers is writing yourself into a corner because of the superpowers you gave your characters.
 If your character is facing some unstoppable evil, but you gave them limitations that keep them from using magic to defend themselves, oftentimes writers solve the problem in a way that doesn’t solve it at all: they break the rules.